jessdriscoll/jessdriscoll.github.io/_posts/2002/2002-01-04-reading-log.md

 December 04, 2011
 Bird by Bird by Anne Lamott

+>Over and over I feel as if my characters know who they are, and what happens to them, and where they have been and where they will go, and what they are capable of doing, but they need me to write it down for them because their handwriting is so bad.

 December 11, 2011
 Alice's Adventures in Wonderland & Through the Looking-Glass by Lewis Carroll